Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

 \textbf{Definition 4.2.} \textbf{(Graph for random field T)} The undirected graph for random field \textbf{T} = $\{\emph{T}_{1}, ... , \emph{T}_{Q}\}$ is \emph{G} = (\emph{V}, \emph{E}) such that (1) \emph{V} = $\{\emph{T}_{1}, ... , \emph{T}_{Q}\}$ and (2) \emph{E} = $\{(\emph{T}_{i}, \emph{T}_{j}) | PC(i,j) \lor IS (i,j)\}$ where $PC(i,j)$ and $IS (i,j)$ denote that there exist parent-child and immediate-sibling relationship between positions \emph{i} and \emph{j} in the input AST tree respectively.

-The undirected graph is chosen as (1) it enables to explore dependencies between transforms applied to different AST nodes in a recursive manner both vertically and horizontally, and the hierarchical nature of AST implies dependencies following these two recursions; (2) the \emph{maximal clique} in the graph is triangle and exact inference algorithm is available for this kind of graph. \autoref{fig:example} (c) shows the undirected graph for the random field \textbf{T} in \autoref{fig:example} (b).
+{The undirected graph is chosen for the following two reasons.
+On the one hand, the chosen graph structure enables to explore dependencies between transforms applied to different AST nodes in a recursive manner both vertically and horizontally, and the hierarchical nature of AST implies dependencies following these two recursions.
+On the other hand, the \emph{maximal clique} in the graph is triangle and efficient exact inference algorithm is available for this kind of graph.
+If the maximal clique in the graph contains more than three nodes, approximate inference algorithms have to be used. \autoref{fig:example} (c) shows the undirected graph for the random field \textbf{T} in \autoref{fig:example} (b). } For the input AST tree in \autoref{fig:example}, there exist parent-child relationship for position pairs <1, 2>, <1, 3>, <3, 4>, <3, 7>, <4, 5>, and <4, 6> and immediate-sibling relationship for position pairs <2, 3>, <4, 7>, and <5, 6>.
+According to definition 4.2, the graph for random field \textbf{T} is thus as shown in \autoref{fig:example} (c).